ibexa/documentation-user/docs/site_organization/organizing_the_content.md

 In your site, you can manage external URL addresses and URL wildcards.
 You do this in the Back Office, **Admin** tab, the **URL Management** node.

-For more information about URL management, see the [eZ Platform Developer Documentation.](https://doc.ezplatform.com/en/latest/guide/url_management).
+For more information about URL management, see the [Ibexa Developer Documentation.](https://doc.ezplatform.com/en/latest/guide/url_management).

 ### Link manager